 • Keep the covers secured on your trash receptacles

 • Keep debris clear that could be mistaken has a natural habitat

 • Barns or sheds should have all openings blocked to prevent entry

 • Have a whistle, horn, or some unpleasant distraction if one is spotted.

-• If your pet is bitten or scratched by coyote, contact animal control and have your pet re-vaccination against rabies immediately.
+• If your pet is bitten or scratched by coyote, contact your vet with any concerns.

 Coyote breeding season is January through March.
 Gestation period is around two months.
 During this time of year, coyotes are more visible, very territorial, and can be more assertive in protecting their territory.

 While walking dogs outdoors, citizens should carry a whistle or small air horn to discourage coyotes away from them if the coyote gets too close.
 Be alert and aware of your surroundings.